guide to the French presidential election, 2017

 alliance primary election, François Fillon, who was

-has left the door open for his Prime Minister, Manuel Valls, to throw
+term left the door open for his Prime Minister, Manuel Valls,

-his hat into the ring.
-But Valls will be up
+his hat into the ring; but that assumed that Valls would be victorious

 against at least three other candidates on the left, Jean-Luc